Act against Aids

 Milestones

 Our story begins back in 2003, when Prof. Ruedi Lüthy decided to establish a treatment program for HIV and Aids patients in southern Africa.
-Newlands Clinic in Harare/Zimbabwe now has about 8,000 registered patients.
+Newlands Clinic in Harare/Zimbabwe now has over 8,000 registered patients.

 2023: Our foundation celebrates its 20 Years Anniversary